A casa particular (private accommodation) in Trinidad, Cuba. lena-wurm/Shutterstock

 All tourist hotels and resorts are at least 51% owned by the Cuban government and are administered by one of four main organizations.

 Islazul is the cheapest option.
-Mostly utilized by budget-minded Cubans, the brand manages hotels in Cuba’s smaller provincial towns, often in ugly Sovietesque buildings from the 1960s and ‘70s.
+Mostly used by budget-minded Cubans, the brand manages hotels in Cuba’s smaller provincial towns, often in ugly Soviet-style buildings from the 1960s and ‘70s.
 Beware the blaring on-site discos that often keep guests awake until the small hours.

-Cubanacán is a step up and offers a mix of midrange and top-end establishments in cities and resort areas.
-The company’s best options are its reasonably-priced boutique-style hotels (packaged under their ‘Encanto’ brand) that embellish attractive city centers in places like Sancti Spíritus, Remedios, Camagüey and Santiago.
+A step up, Cubanacán offers a mix of midrange and top-end establishments in cities and resort areas.
+The company’s best options are its reasonably priced boutique-style hotels (packaged under the Encanto brand) that embellish attractive city centers in places like Sancti Spíritus, Remedios, Camagüey and Santiago.

 Gaviota manages higher-end resorts in all-inclusive zones.
 They also oversee Havana’s two-dozen or so historic hotels encased in handsome old buildings in Habana Vieja.